bjarnig/OF/README.md

 * Synthesis processes with dynamic waveform generation
 * Atomic sound transformations that adapt to incoming signals
 * Operation pipelines and algorithms to control and generate them
 * Direct access, observers and reactions for content-based triggers and actions

+> [!IMPORTANT] You will need to install these plugins first: https://github.com/supercollider/sc3-plugins.
+Instructions for installation can be found on their repository.

 ```javascript